NLnetLabs/rotonda-doc/manual/source/quicktour/00_running_rotonda.rst

 	$ cargo install routes --bin bmp-speaker --version 0.1.0-dev --git https://github.com/NLnetLabs/routes

 When you’ve successfully installed it, we can try inserting routes into it.
 Now, start a new shell and start the ``bmp-speaker`` tool.
-It will present you a command line:
+We connect to our running Rotonda instance:

 .. code:: console

 	$ bmp-speaker --server localhost

 You’ll be presented with a prompt, waiting for your input.
 Now, let’s input some of those:

 .. code:: shell-session